 Did you know that Delta Dental has two of the nation's largest dentist networks?

 Our Delta Dental Premier Network is the original, the oldest, and the largest managed fee-for-service dentist network in the nation.
-Locally, more than 85% of practicing Oklahoma dentists participate in our Delta Dental Premier network.
+Locally, 99% of practicing Oklahoma dentists participate in our Delta Dental Premier network.

 Unparalleled access to care and cost controls that bring real savings to our members - just another part of the Delta Difference.